Extrality/NACA_simulation/README.md

 ```

 ## Dataset
 Those scripts have been used to generate the AirfRANS dataset proposed at the NeurIPS 2022 Datasets and Benchmarks Track conference.
-You can find the paper [here](https://openreview.net/forum?id=Zp8YmiQ_bDC&referrer=%5Bthe%20profile%20of%20Florent%20Bonnet%5D(%2Fprofile%3Fid%3D~Florent_Bonnet1)).
 In particular, the script ```dataset_generator.py``` run multiple simulations by sampling Reynolds number and Angle of Attack as explained in the associated paper.

 This script can be re-used to run multiple new random simulations.